Wedge-lab/battenberg/README.md

 Please visit the [cgpBattenberg page](https://github.com/cancerit/cgpBattenberg), download the code from there and run the setup.sh script.
 The battenberg.pl script can then be used to run the pipeline.

-## Advanced installation instructions

-The instructions below will install the latest stable Battenberg version.
-Please take this approach only when you'd like to do something not covered by cgpBattenberg.

 ## Description of the output

 Battenberg produces a number of output files.
 The copy number profile is saved in a file that ends with `_subclones.txt`, which is a tab delimited file in BED format.
 Within this file there is a line for each segment in the tumour genome.